Kevindps/NexosMedicalCenterAngularApp/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Angular App Content

+The nexos medical center angular app contains the next:

+- An Form For The Doctor's Registration With ComboBox For Easy Relationship With The System Patients.
+- A Table With Fuction As Edit The Previus Registrations And Delete Previos Registrations